Full-Time Service Term: September 1, 2021 – July 29, 2022

 - Contributing to program recruitment, promotion and acquisition of in-kind donations for relevant activities

-- Maintaining documentation of every resource connection and referral for recordkeeping purposes and meeting programmatic deadlines
+- Maintaining documentation of every home visit for recordkeeping purposes and meeting programmatic deadlines

 - Tracking program information, case notes and family details in web-based data management systems